Short .com Domain Monitor: track 2–4 character domains.

 An NS change on a short domain may indicate a sale (moving to a new owner's hosting), new development (moving from parking to active hosting), or portfolio consolidation (moving to a management platform).
 The transition from marketplace NS (e.g., Sedo, Afternic) to standard hosting NS is a common post-sale pattern.

-Scarcity means short domains rarely expire, and when they do, re-registration happens within minutes via drop catching services.
+Scarcity means short domains rarely expire, and when they do, re-registration is typically picked up quickly by drop catching services.
 This creates a nearly closed loop: domains cycle between owners but rarely leave the active pool.
 The age distribution is also distinct.
 Most short domains have been registered for 10+ years.